781flyingdutchman/background_downloader/README.md

 * `reset` to reset the downloader by cancelling all ongoing download tasks
 * `allTaskIds` to get a list of `taskId` values of all tasks currently running (i.e. not completed in any way)
 * `cancelTasksWithIds` to cancel all tasks with a `taskId` in the provided list of taskIds
 * `taskForId` to get the `BackgroundDownloadTask` for the given `taskId`, or `null` if not found.
-Only tasks that are active (ie. not in final state) are guaranteed to be returned, but returning a task does not guarantee that it is active
+Only tasks that are running (ie. not completed in any way) are guaranteed to be returned, but returning a task does not guarantee that it is running

-Because an app may require different types of downloads, and handle those differently, you can specify a `group` with your task, and register callback specific to each `group`.
+Because an app may require different types of downloads, and handle those differently, you can specify a `group` with your task, and register callbacks specific to each `group`.
 If no group is specified (as in the examples above), the default group `default` is used.
 For example, to create and handle downloads for group 'bigFiles':
 ```
   FileDownloader.registerCallbacks(
         group: 'bigFiles'